uadmin/uadmin-docs/dapi.rst

 """""""""""""""""
 `Back to Top (Model Methods)`_

 APIPublicEdit controls the data API's public for edit commands.
+The purpose of this model function is to enable edit access to an assigned model regardless of the user privilege so even if you are not logged in as admin, you are still permitted to edit the records in the assigned model because it is accessible to everyone.
+By default, APIPublicEdit returns **false**.

 Structure: